oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-kubernetes/k8s-client-config.md

 {{< img "Kubernetes Client Connectivity" "images/kubernetes-client-connectivity.png" >}}

 By selecting the appropriate `Kubernetes Cluster Type`, the instructions panel will display the steps needed to properly configure `kubectl`.
-Select your `Kubernetes Cluster Type` and follow the instructions (including the linked instructions) until you can successfully connect using `kubectl` from the command line.
+Select your `Kubernetes Cluster Type` and follow the instructions in the WKT UI application (including the linked instructions) until you can successfully connect using `kubectl` from the command line.
 (Because these steps are generally well-documented and well-tested, we will not repeat them here.)